tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

     The integrity check functionality is supported by the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

-``tt pack`` can generate hashes and signatures to use for integrity checks when running the application.
+``tt pack`` can generate checksums and signatures to use for integrity checks when running the application.
 These files are:

 -   ``hashes.json`` and ``hashes.json.sig`` in each application directory.